This Week's Top Dow Stocks

 Eliminating old plans isn't surprising but investors should keep an eye on the subscriber trends in the third quarter because Sprint and T-Mobile are charging hard for the No. 2 spot.
 I think, long-term, the sheer size of AT&T will be able to hold off Sprint and T-Mobile, because neither can afford to build to same size network as AT&T. This is still one of the top buys in wireless, and investors get a hefty 5.3% dividend to go along with the stock, which isn't bad even if the stock struggles over the next year or two.

 The Dow Jones Industrial Average is the bluest of the blue chips and it has some of the best dividend stocks on the market.
 If you're looking for some long-term investing ideas that can pay you back for decade, you're invited to check out The Motley Fool's brand-new special report, "The 3 Dow Stocks Dividend Investors Need."
 It's absolutely free, so simply click here now and get your copy today.

 The article This Week's Top Dow Stocks originally appeared on Fool.com.

-Fool contributor Travis Hoium owns shares of Microsoft.
-The Motley Fool recommends UnitedHealth Group and owns shares of Microsoft.
+Travis Hoium is short shares of Amazon.com.
+The Motley Fool recommends Amazon.com, Costco Wholesale, and Procter & Gamble and owns shares of Amazon.com and Costco Wholesale.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.